lucia-auth/lucia/documentation/content/guidebook/cloudflare-workers/$hono.md

 Create a `db.ts` file in your worker containing the following; modify it as needed to suit your specific database setup.
 This creates a wrapper for both Drizzle ORM and D1 itself, allowing you to use both when required.

+You can initialize a local D1 database for testing with `wrangler d1 execute --local --file=./path/to/schema.sql`.
+To start the worker locally, run `[npx] wrangler dev --local --persist`.

 ```ts
 import { drizzle as DrizzleORM } from "drizzle-orm/d1";
 import { createClient } from "@libsql/client/web"